fredgibbs/fredgibbs.github.io/courses/food-technology-society/index.md

 - 1 ~1200-word First half reflection (20 pts)
 - 1 ~1200-word [final essay](final-essay-guide) (20 pts)

+### Grading is mostly about effort
-**There are no right answers!** These are graded primarily on effort.
-But I expect they do connect to course readings and discussions, so the more do they do that, the more effort it would seem you have put into your assignment.
+**There are no right answers!** All assignments are graded primarily on what it looks like your effort to connect to course readings and discussions and to highlight interesting points from the readings (which we do in class discussion as well).
+If you actually do the readings, come to class, and make a serious effort to show me you've learned something, it's almost impossible NOT to get an A.

 ### Grade Distribution